 - Provost's Office Representative (1) – non-voting

-- VP Admin & Finance Office Representative (1) – non-voting
+- Vice President Administration & Finance Office Representative (1) – non-voting

 Summary: 11 voting members, 7 of whom are students, and 2 non-voting members.
 A quorum exists if at least one co-chair is in attendance and at least five voting members are present.

-Each voting member of the Committee will serve a one-year term and may serve up to two terms (with the exception of the Vice President of Administration and Finance who serves continuously as co-chair).
+Each voting member of the Committee will serve a one-year term and may serve up to two terms (with the exception of the Senior Vice President for Administration & Finance or Designee who serves continuously as co-chair).
 Divisional representation will be rotated annually.